capsulephp/di/docs/definitions/classes.md

 #### Inherited Arguments

-By default, the _Definition_ for a class will "inherit" the defined arguments of its parent classes.
-Inheritance of arguments works all the way up to the highest parent.
+By default, the _Definition_ for a class will "inherit" the defined arguments and properties of its parent classes.
+Inheritance of arguments and properties works all the way up to the highest parent.

 For example, given these classes ...